distributedlife/ensemble-website/source/views/docs/getting-started.md

 layout: documentation
 ---
 # Getting Started
-We're going to run through how to setup an *Ensemble* project and render possible the most exciting bouncing ball ever.
-Ok, it won't be exciting but it'll illustrate how the client and server talk.
+We're going to run through how to setup an *Ensemble* project and render possibly the most exciting bouncing ball ever.
+Ok, it won't be exciting but it'll illustrate how the parts communicate.

 ## Starting a new project
 We start off by copying from a existing project that has everything we need already in place.